Written and translated by: Tamer - #DALnethelp helper

 Topic for #chatzilla was set by Somebody on 22 September 2005 16:37:05

-Tip: Unsure what channels there are on a particular server?
+Tips: Unsure what channels there are on a particular server?
 Just connect, and select IRC > Join Channel... and browse through the list of channels.

-Tip: The command /j is an alias (shortcut) for /join.
+Tips: The command /j is an alias (shortcut) for /join.

-If you omit a channel type prefix (e.g. #, &, + or !)
+If you omit a channel type= prefix (e.g. #, &, + or !)
 ChatZilla will prepend the network's default prefix.
 This is usually #, but can vary.
 If you'd like to check, run the /supports command and see what character is listed first for "Supported channel types:".

 2.7 How can I list the available channels on a server?

+Use IRC > Join channel... to open a dialog that will list all channels on the current network.
+You can join an existing channel or create a new channel from this dialog, filter channels by name, topic, and exclude channels with more, or less, than a certain number of users.
+On large networks, however, this dialog may have difficulty operating (20,000 channels is about its limit, due to limitations in JavaScript).
+Note: This dialog was added in ChatZilla 0.9.67 and is not available in earlier versions.
 The /list command can be used to fetch a list of all channels on the current network.
 On large networks, however, this may take a very long time.
-On some networks, you'll be kicked off with a message like ``Excess Flood'' for doing this.
+On some networks, you'll be kicked off with a message like "Excess Flood" for doing this.
 Adding to the confusion, some networks recognize extended /list options for filtering based on number of users in a channel, etc. (if you need such features, try the join dialog mentioned above).
+ChatZilla also offers an /rlist command, which can be used to filter the result list based on the channel name, regardless of the server software. type /help rlist for more information.

 2.8 What do the symbols/blobs in the user list mean?

-· No symbol/black: Normal - the user has no special status.
+*No symbol/black: Normal - the user has no special status.

-· +/grey: Voice - the user can talk in the channel when it is moderated.
+* +/grey: Voice - the user can talk in the channel when it is moderated.
 Often used to mark people as trusted without giving them power.

-· %/blue: Halfop - the user has the power to moderate the channel, change the topic, etc., but cannot kick other halfops nor higher-ranking users, nor can he/she create new ops/halfops.
+* %/blue: Halfop - the user has the power to moderate the channel, change the topic, etc., but cannot kick other halfops nor higher-ranking users, nor can he/she create new ops/halfops.
 Not all servers support halfops.

-· @/green: Op - the user can grant/revoke op/halfop/voice status, and change other channel settings, depending on the server.
+* @/green: Op - the user can grant/revoke op/halfop/voice status, and change other channel settings, depending on the server.

-· &/orange and ~/purple: Channel Admin/Founder - ranks above op, usually assigned by network services.
+* &/orange and ~/purple: Channel Admin/Founder - ranks above op, usually assigned by network services.
 Their exact behaviour varies depending on server.

 2.9 How do I disconnect from a server?